A Robust Stackelberg Game for Cyber-Security Investment in Networked Control Systems: Numerical Results for Wide-Area Control of Electric Power Systems

-In this section the game is evaluated for the fixed nominal model available in \cite{github_dataset}.
-Table \rom{1} illustrates the fractional control performance losses $\frac{\Delta_{\bm{s}_{m}}}{J(\textbf{K}^*_{\mathcal{H}_2})}(\%)$ (see (\ref{eq12})) for the sparsity patterns where only one element of $\bm{s}_m$ in (\ref{eq9}) is zero, i.e. only one generator is disabled.
+In subsections B.1 and B.2, the game is evaluated for the fixed nominal model available in \cite{github_dataset}.
+Table \rom{1} illustrates the fractional control performance losses $\frac{\Delta_{\bm{s}_{m}}}{J(\bm{K}^*_{\mathcal{H}_2})}(\%)$ (see (\ref{eq12})) for the sparsity patterns where only one element of $\bm{s}_m$ in (\ref{eq9}) is zero, i.e. only one generator is disabled.
 The highest loss is observed for the disabled generator $9$, followed by the generators $8,4,7,5,3,2,6,1$, imposing the {\it``importance"} ranking of the generators, or nodes.
 From Table \rom{1}, we observe that when only the \textit{inter-node} communication links are disabled while the self-links are intact (see Fig. \ref{fig1}), the losses are greatly reduced, confirming that retaining the self-links is critical for a well-damped closed-loop performance.
 In other words, it is important to protect the system against the attacks that target the self-links \cite{PSACC2019}.
 The last row of Table \rom{1} shows the open-loop scenario with the loss $\Delta_{OL}$ (\ref{eq12l}).
 We observe very large loss in the latter case, especially when the local links are disabled.
+However, note that the open-loop has finite $\mathcal{H}_2$-norm since in electric power systems, even if every link in the wide-area controller fails, the grid is still built to function stably by means of the power system stabilizers (PSS) inside the generators.
 For the rest of this section, we will make a practical assumption that a successful hardware or persistent DDoS attack on a given node disables both the self-links and the communication links to and from that node (see Fig. \ref{fig2}), reflecting the losses shown in the third column of Table \rom{1}.

-Fig. \ref{fig3} shows the fractional attacker's payoff (\ref{eq13a}) (relative to $J(\bm{K}_{\mathcal{H}_2}^*)$) at CBSE versus the players' costs while Fig. \ref{fig4} illustrates the players' strategies and payoffs at CBSE.
-In both Figures, we assume that all nodes of each player have the same cost per node in (\ref{eq11}), i.e., $\gamma_{a_i}=\gamma_a$, $\gamma_{d_i}=\gamma_d$ for all $i=1,...,n$.
-We observe the performance trends are consistent with Theorem 1(a)$-$(c).